NESTAC has developed projects in DR Congo and in Zambia to help eradicate all forms of violence against women and girls.

 Female Genital Mutilation (FGM)

-A sensitive and difficult subject to talk about in DR Congo and in Zambia due to the taboo nature of the practice.
-The community is in denial of the practice, although a very high prevalence of Type IV FGM (labia elongation, pricking, tightening, etc.), which is not recognised as an harmful practice.
+FGM is a sensitive and difficult subject to talk about in DR Congo and in Zambia due to the taboo nature of the practice.
+The community is in denial of the practice, although a very high prevalence of Type IV FGM (labia elongation, pricking, tightening, etc.), which is not recognised as a harmful practice.

 Support Our Sisters Africa Project in partnership with statutory and non-statutory agencies, combat FGM through:

 – Informal education and artwork projects suitable to the affected communities at all levels (young girls, women and men)

 – Formal education to professionals involved with the health and wellbeing of affected communities.

 Domestic Violence (DV)

 Within the African community, this is a topic rarely discussed, not seriously taken into consideration.
 The women are to blame in their communities if they report any form of domestic abuse.